camjohn47/chess-learning/README.md

 4. Parameters.txt: Text file containing the optimized parameters.
 Note that if you use Learn_Grad or Learn_Newton with new training data to learn improved parameters, ensure that they are saved to this parameters.txt file. **NOTE: I cannot currently run either learning algorithm on my comuter with very much training data, so I have set the initial parameters to a naive configuration.

-If you have questions, please email me at camjohn@g.ucla.edu.
-Enjoy!
+If you have any questions or feedback, please email me at curiouscalvinj@gmail.com.